klauseduard/under-over-models/chapters/03-organizational-models.md

 An important evolution of Conway's Law concerns its application in remote and hybrid work environments.
 Recent research indicates that Conway's Law doesn't disappear in distributed organizations—it simply manifests differently as digital communication patterns replace physical proximity.

-Research from Microsoft on 60,000 employees showed that after shifting to remote work, cross-group interactions decreased while in-group clustering increased (Yang et al., 2022).
+Research from Microsoft on 60,000 employees showed that after shifting to remote work, cross-group interactions decreased while in-group clustering increased (Yang et al., [2022](https://www.nature.com/articles/s41562-021-01196-4)).
 This "digital gravity" effect has significant implications for system architecture:

 1. **Silos deepen and cross-team ties shrink**: Remote work tends to reinforce existing organizational boundaries as communication naturally flows more frequently within established teams rather than across them.

 2. **Communication shifts from synchronous to asynchronous**: Email and instant messaging traffic typically replaces meetings and calls, with rich-media cues being lost in the process.
 This can push teams toward adding coarse-grained APIs rather than engaging in fine-grained collaboration.

-3. **Trust and morale face new pressures**: Phenomenological studies across multiple sectors report heightened oversight, slower feedback, and reduced personal connection in remote settings (Aguillon & Cronin-Gilmore, 2024).
+3. **Trust and morale face new pressures**: Phenomenological studies across multiple sectors report heightened oversight, slower feedback, and reduced personal connection in remote settings (Aguillon and Cronin-Gilmore, [2024](https://www.tandfonline.com/doi/abs/10.1080/01608061.2024.2285410)).
 This can lead to "contract-first but context-lost" designs.

 4. **Innovation networks weaken**: The informal, serendipitous interactions that often drive innovation become less frequent, requiring intentional replacements.